KukiSa/Note/re-proxy-for-MoeLink/README.md

-# Introduce
+# Introduction

-This directory stores the configuration files of the two reverse proxy nodes of MoeLink.
+This directory stores the configs of the two reverse proxy points for MoeLink.

-## Environmental Needs
+## Environmental Requirements
-Nginx 1.18 and above
+Nginx version 1.18.1 and above installed through LNMP.org one-click script.

-LNMP.org One Click Package 1.16 and above

 ## Directory Structure
 The files `lnmp-listen80` and `lnmp-listen443` are part of the file `/usr/bin/lnmp`.

 The file `nginx.conf` is the main Nginx configuration file, and the files `fproxy.conf` and `sslproxy.conf` should be placed in the same directory.

-The file `website.conf` is a sample final configuration for the site.
+The file `website.conf` is a sample of final config for the site.